opstrace/opstrace/docs/guides/user/configuring-alerts.md

 # Configuring Alertmanager

-BEFORE YOU START: *If you haven't used Prometheus Alertmanager before, we recommend checking out [their documentation](https://prometheus.io/docs/alerting/latest/alertmanager).*
-*Opstrace uses [Cortex](https://cortexmetrics.io) which adds support for scaling and multiple tenants on top of Prometheus.*

-Opstrace supports configuring Alertmanager rules and alert outputs on a per-tenant basis.
+Opstrace supports configuring Alertmanager rules and alert outputs on a [per-tenant](../../references/concepts.md#tenants) basis.
 For example, you might have an alerting rule that metric `X` must be less than `5`, and an Alertmanager configuration to send a Slack message when the rule is failing.
-This can all be visualized and edited with the new unified alerting in Grafana 8.
+This can all be visualized and edited with the new unified alerting in [Grafana 8](https://grafana.com/blog/2021/06/14/the-new-unified-alerting-system-for-grafana-everything-you-need-to-know/).

 The ability to configure additional datasources for alerts is the other dramatic change in Grafana 8, allowing other providers to leverage the Grafana UI for alerts.
 (The original Grafana alerts—now called "legacy alerts"—is still the default.)